Pablo (TV series)

 Pablo is a British-Irish children's television series that premiered on CBeebies on 2 October 2017 and created by Grainne McGuinness.
-The series follows the adventures of Pablo James, a five year old (later 8 year old) autistic boy, and his imaginary anthropomorphized animal friends, the Book Animals, who go on adventures in Pablo's 'Art World'.
+The series follows the adventures of Pablo James, a five-year-old (later 8-year-old) autistic boy, and his imaginary anthropomorphized animal friends, the Book Animals, who go on adventures in Pablo's "Art World".
 It is a hybrid of live action sequences and 2D animation.
-The series features a voice cast and writing team who are all autistic.
+The series features a voice cast and writing team, with many of them being autistic.

-It also broadcasts internationally, including on ABC Kids, Nat Geo Kids, CBC Kids, Universal Kids, S4C and Netflix.
+It also broadcasts internationally, including on ABC Kids, Nat Geo Kids, CBC Kids, and S4C.

 On 11 October 2021 it was announced a third series was in development.
 This season will be reworked, with Pablo now eight years old and with a redesigned art style, and be for an older audience.
-On 1 April 2022, BBC Children's announced it had commissioned the third series, although in October 2024 it was refocused into a spin-off called Pablo: Boy Meets School, with Crayola joining to produce along with Cake and Paper Owl, it is set to release in 2026.
+On 1 April 2022, BBC Children's announced it had commissioned the third series, although in October 2024 it was refocused into a spin-off called Pablo: Next Level, which began airing on 7 September 2026 on CBBC.

 Format

-Series 1 & 2
+Series 1 & 2 (2017–20)

-A typical episode will begin in the real world, where Pablo will be engaging in some sort of activity.
-When encountering a problem or something he doesn't understand (like the loss of his own smell following a bath or the unusual way sandwiches are cut to be rectangular rather than triangular), the episode will transition into an animated 'art world', represented by Pablo's drawings.
-There, Pablo and the Book Animals will work together to solve whatever problem is at hand.
+A typical episode begins in the real world, where Pablo will be engaging in some sort of activity.
+When encountering a problem or something he doesn't understand (like the loss of his own smell following a bath or the unusual way sandwiches are cut to be rectangular rather than triangular), the episode will transition into an animated "art world", represented by Pablo's drawings.
+There, Pablo and the Book Animals work together to solve whatever problem is at hand.

-Pablo: Boy Meets School
+Pablo: Next Level (2026)

-The spin-off follow up series will send a now eight year old Pablo to primary school, a fascinating and at times overwhelming place.
-With the Book Animals at his side, Pablo will face new challenges and adventures.
+The spin-off follow up series sees a now eight year old Pablo in primary school, a fascinating and at times overwhelming place.
+With the Book Animals at his side, Pablo faces new challenges and adventures.